lotarkissfay-alt/asp-net-examples/README.md

 # asp-net-examples
 Examples for ASP.NET in .NET 1.1, IIS 5, and IE6

+> These examples are only for education purposes.
+Since they lack of security **don't use in production!**

 ## For `asp4.soap.lan` the following other steps are required.

 1. Create a `db` in Microsoft SQL Server 2005.